abhishek-kumar-code/Redfish_Public/Specification.md

 where
 * *MetadataUrl* = the metadata url of the service (/redfish/v1/$metadata)
 * *ResourceType* = the fully qualified name of the unversioned resource type.
-For many Redfish implementations, this is just the name space for the resource type concatonated with a period followed by the resource type again.
+For many Redfish implementations, this is just the namespace for the resource type concatonated with a period followed by the resource type again.

 For example, the following context URL specifies that the result contains a single ComputerSystem resource: